Coinbase Global, Inc. (NASDAQ:COIN) Shares Purchased by GAM Holding AG

-GAM Holding AG grew its stake in shares of Coinbase Global, Inc. (NASDAQ:COIN) by 12.6% in the 2nd quarter, Holdings Channel.com reports.
-The fund owned 246,183 shares of the cryptocurrency exchange’s stock after purchasing an additional 27,591 shares during the quarter.
-Coinbase Global makes up about 1.2% of GAM Holding AG’s holdings, making the stock its 17th largest position.
-GAM Holding AG’s holdings in Coinbase Global were worth $17,614,000 at the end of the most recent reporting period.
+GAM Holding AG grew its holdings in shares of Coinbase Global, Inc. (NASDAQ:COIN – Free Report) by 12.6% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 246,183 shares of the cryptocurrency exchange’s stock after purchasing an additional 27,591 shares during the period.
+Coinbase Global accounts for 1.2% of GAM Holding AG’s portfolio, making the stock its 17th biggest position.
+GAM Holding AG owned approximately 0.10% of Coinbase Global worth $17,614,000 as of its most recent SEC filing.

-Coinbase Global (NASDAQ:COIN – Get Free Report) last issued its quarterly earnings data on Thursday, August 3rd.
-The cryptocurrency exchange reported ($0.42) EPS for the quarter, beating analysts’ consensus estimates of ($0.78) by $0.36.
-The business had revenue of $707.91 million for the quarter, compared to analyst estimates of $627.60 million.
+Coinbase Global (NASDAQ:COIN – Get Free Report) last posted its quarterly earnings results on Thursday, August 3rd.
+The cryptocurrency exchange reported ($0.42) EPS for the quarter, topping analysts’ consensus estimates of ($0.78) by $0.36.
 Coinbase Global had a negative return on equity of 20.68% and a negative net margin of 47.33%.
-The firm’s revenue for the quarter was down 12.4% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted ($4.95) EPS.
-As a group, equities research analysts anticipate that Coinbase Global, Inc. will post -1.32 EPS for the current fiscal year.
+The business had revenue of $707.91 million during the quarter, compared to analysts’ expectations of $627.60 million.
+During the same quarter last year, the company posted ($4.95) earnings per share.
+Coinbase Global’s quarterly revenue was down 12.4% on a year-over-year basis.
+On average, research analysts expect that Coinbase Global, Inc. will post -1.32 EPS for the current fiscal year.

 Coinbase Global, Inc provides financial infrastructure and technology for the cryptoeconomy in the United States and internationally.
 It offers the primary financial account in the cryptoeconomy for consumers; a marketplace with a pool of liquidity for transacting in crypto assets for institutions; and technology and services that enable developers to build crypto-based applications and securely accept crypto assets as payment.